Jewelled Nights: Production

 The film was made by Lovely after her return from Hollywood in 1924.
 She and her husband helped set up a company, Louise Lovely Productions, worth £30,000.
 Among her backers were several businessmen who worked with Arthur Shirley's Pyramid Pictures.

-They constructed an elaborate £3,000 studio which contained several large sets, and shot on location at Flemington Racecourse and in Tasmania.
+They constructed an elaborate £3,000 studio containing several large sets, and shot on location at Flemington Racecourse and in Tasmania.
 This caused to budget to spiral.
 The sets were used to film a storm in the Tasmanian rain forest.

 Reception

 Jewelled Nights premiered in Tasmania at The Strand, which was attended by Marie Bjelke Petersen, who wrote the original novel, and future-Prime Minister Joseph Lyons (then-Premier of Tasmania), who commended her writing achievements for promoting Tasmania abroad.
 The film was well attended at first, being seen by an estimated 350,000 people in Melbourne and 9,000 in Hobart.
 However it was unable to recover its costs.
-Lovely partly attributed to this to the amount of money taken by distributors and exhibitors – she claimed that in one week in Melbourne the film took £1,565 out of which the producers received £382.
+Lovely partly attributed this to the amount of money taken by distributors and exhibitors – she claimed that in one week in Melbourne the film took £1,565 out of which the producers received £382.

 Lovely subsequently retired from filming and divorced Welch.

 Reconstruction

 Only two minutes of the film were thought to have survived, along with stills taken during shooting.
 However using photographic reconstruction, newly found footage, animation and a copy of the original novel annotated by Lovely, archivists have manage to reconstruct 20 minutes of the film.
-This plays daily at the Gaiety Theatre in Zeehan (part of the West_Coast_Heritage_Centre), near where the movie was shot.
+This plays daily at the Gaiety Theatre in Zeehan (part of the West Coast Heritage Centre), near where the movie was shot.